-The Gold-ringed Dragonfly is a beautiful insect with a black body patterned with gold rings and a pair of bright green eyes that just meet at the top of the head.
+The Golden-ringed or Gold-ringed Dragonfly is a beautiful insect with a black body patterned with gold rings and a pair of bright green eyes that just meet at the top of the head.

-In the south Gold-ringed Dragonflies can be seen on the wing from late May or (most years) early June right through to the end of September.
+In the south of Britain, Golden-ringed Dragonflies can be seen on the wing from late May or (most years) early June right through to the end of September.
 These fast-flying dragonflies sometimes foray well away from their natal river or stream in search of food.
 While in flight they use their legs as a 'net' to capture other insects, including large butterflies and even bees, which they take to a perch and then eat, discarding the wings.

 Fascinated by rivers, lakes and wild trout?
 Then you would really enjoy Pat O'Reilly's latest river-based thriller Dead Drift.
-All publisher profits and author royalties are being donated to support the Wild Trout Trust, helping communities to restore and protect wild trout and their habitats.
+All publisher profits and author royalties are being donated to support the Wild Trout Trust, helping communities to restore and protect wild trout populations and their habitats.
 Order your copy here...